 Most people were on the move primarily for preaching religion and hunting.
 Their lives were endangered by wild animals and wayside robbers, which forced them to look for a place that assured them safety, accommodation, and food.

 “Dharamshala” and “Chatrams” came up to protect the lives of travelers from wild animals and robbers.
-The travelers were also provided stables and sheds for horses and bullock carts, respectively, free of charge.
+The travelers were also provided stables and a shed for horses and bullock carts, respectively, free of charge.
 They were given food and accommodation at no cost during the rule of kings.

 India has been subject to influxes of people throughout its history, some coming with arms to loot and conquer, others moving in to trade, or to settle down.
 The country was able to absorb the impact of these instructions because it was able to assimilate and tolerate foreign ideas and people.

-The outsiders who came in India during the course of its history include the Greeks under Alexander the Great, the Kushanas from central Asia, and finally the British and other Europeans.
+The outsiders who came to India during the course of its history include the Greeks under Alexander the Great, the Kushanas from central Asia, and finally the British and other Europeans.

 It was during the Mughal rule.
 In South India, people used to buy packed food such as lime rice, tamarind rice, and curd rice from food vendors.
 In the North, Bhojanalayas served local dishes, especially roti, sabzi, and salad.

-The foodservice sectors continually change their style of operation to meet the changing needs of the customers.
-Today we have top quality restaurants in India that are comparable with international standards.
+The foodservice sector continually changes its style of operation to meet the changing needs of the customers.
+Today we have top-quality restaurants in India that are comparable to international standards.